Wassmd/RxMVVMC/README.md

 # RxMVVMC

-# RxMVVMC demonstrate MVVM pattern with RxSwift plus coordinator pattern to navigate to different View controller
+**RxMVVMC demonstrate MVVM pattern with RxSwift plus coordinator pattern**

-1. MVVM architecture to keeps View Controller light weight and VCs are responsible only hook and update views
+1. MVVM architecture to keeps View Controller light weigh
+2. VCs are only responsible to hook and update views
-2. View Model has all business logics.
-They talk to Services and notify view controllers.
-Also code in ViewModel makes code testing way easy.
-All dependecies are injected so that Mocking is easly done
+3. View Model has all business logics.
+They talk to Services and notify/bind to view controllers.
+4. Code in ViewModel makes code testing way easy.
+All dependecies are injected so that Mocking can be done with ease
-3. RxSwift used for webservices data and seemlessly passing data from Service -> ViewModel -> ViewController
+3. RxSwift used here for webservices call and transfer of data from Service -> ViewModel -> ViewController
 4. Coordinator takes all the responsibility of navigation and app flow task.
-View Controller becomes more lighter and can be resused without hassle.
+5. View Controller becomes much lighter and can be used without hassle.
+6. MVVMC + RxSwift is more clean and maintainable.
 5. Yet to include Unit Test